Lucene in 5 minutes

 w.close();

-addDoc() takes a string and adds it to the index:
+addDoc() is what actually adds documents to the index:

-private static void addDoc(IndexWriter w, String value) throws IOException {
+private static void addDoc(IndexWriter w, String title, String isbn) throws IOException {

 Document doc = new Document();